Kempshott: Education

 Kempshott has an Infants and Junior School which are situated off Homesteads Road.

 Religious sites

 There are two churches in the Kempshott area.
 One is St. Mark's church and is situated at the top of Homesteads Road.
-The other is Kempshott Methodist Church and is situated on Kempshott Lane just up from the Fiveways junction.
+The other is Harvest Chapel which meets in the old Kempshott Methodist Church situated on Kempshott Lane just up from the Fiveways junction.
+The congregation of the Methodist Church now meet exclusively online as The Church of the Living Stream.